 Beneficiary designation FAQ

-Special Beneficiary Restriction (SBR) is a new feature that is available on certain IRA accounts that allows you to manage how and when your non-spouse beneficiary(ies) will be able to access their inheritance.
+Special Beneficiary Restriction (SBR) is available on certain IRA accounts that allows you to manage how and when your non-spouse beneficiary(ies) will be able to access their inheritance.

 An SBR limits your non-spouse beneficiary's access to his/her inherited IRA balance until they reach the age you select, up to 50 years old.
 Your non-spouse beneficiary will be able to withdraw only the applicable Required Minimum Distribution (RMD) amount until the age you grant for permission to allow full access to the funds.
 RMD amounts are generally based on the single life expectancy of your non-spouse beneficiary.

 While an SBR provides more control over the distribution of IRA assets than a traditional beneficiary designation, it does not allow the customization and asset protection that a trust beneficiary does.
 Be sure to consult with an estate planning professional to make sure an SBR provides the level of control and protection you require.